-Transactions in foreign currencies are translated to the functional currency of the Company at exchange rates at the dates of the transactions.
-Monetary assets and liabilities denominated in foreign currencies are retranslated to the functional currency at the exchange rate at the reporting date.
+Transactions in foreign currencies are translated to the Group's functional currency at exchange rates at the dates of the transactions.
+Monetary assets and liabilities denominated in foreign currencies at the reporting date are retranslated to the functional currency at the exchange rate stated by the central bank at that date.
 The foreign currency gain or loss on monetary items is the difference between amortized cost in the functional currency at the beginning of the period, adjusted for effective interest and payments during the period, and the amortized cost in foreign currency translated at the exchange rate at the end of the period.

 Non-cash assets and liabilities denominated in foreign currencies, which are accounted for at historical cost, are translated into the functional currency at the rate of the date of the transaction.
-Foreign currency exchange differences are accounted for in profit and loss, except for the following, which are accounted for in other comprehensive income:
+Foreign currency exchange differences are accounted for in profit and loss, except for the following, which are accounted for in other comprehensive income upon retranslation:

-- equitive instruments available for sale (except for impairment, when the foreign currency differences recognized in other comprehensive income are reclassified to profit or loss); or - cash flow hedges that meet the criteria for such, to the extent that the hedge is effective.
+- Equities available for sale (except for impairment, when the foreign currency differences recognized in other comprehensive income are reclassified to profit or loss); or - Cash flow hedges that meet the criteria for such, to the extent that the hedge is effective

-From 1 January1999 the exchange rate of the Bulgarian lev (BGN) has been fixed against the Euro (EUR).
+Since 1999 the exchange rate of the Bulgarian lev (BGN) has been fixed against the Euro (EUR).
 The exchange rate is BGN 1.95583 / EUR 1.0.

-(b) Financial Instruments
+(c) Financial Instruments

-The Company classifies non-derivative financial assets into the category loans and receivables.
+The Group classifies non-derivative financial assets into the category loans and receivables.

-The Company classifies non-derivative financial liabilities into the other financial liabilities category.
+The Group classifies non-derivative financial liabilities into the other financial liabilities category.